How do I only allow selected users to search, update and delete LDAP entries in DS 6.x?

-DS 7 introduces security enhancements including stricter access control, which denies anonymous access to most LDAP operations, controls and extended operations.
-See Security Guide › Access Control for further information.
-The ACI being removed in this article does not exist in DS 7 and later.
+This article does not apply to DS 7 and later, because DS 7 introduces security enhancements including stricter access control, which denies anonymous access to most LDAP operations, controls and extended operations.
+See Access Control for further information.

 You should test any changes you make to the default global ACIs first in a pre-production environment to ensure there is no adverse impact.

 A typical default global ACI to remove when configuring access is the one that permits anonymous read access.
 You can remove this with dsconfig.
 For example:$ ./dsconfig set-access-control-handler-prop --remove 'global-aci:(targetattr!="userPassword||authPassword||debugsearchindex||changes||changeNumber||changeType||changeTime||targetDN||newRDN||newSuperior||deleteOldRDN")(version 3.0; acl "Anonymous read access"; allow (read,search,compare) userdn="ldap:///anyone";)' --hostname ds.example.com --port 4444 --bindDN "cn=Directory Manager" --bindPassword password --trustAll --no-prompt

 You can remove other ACIs as needed using this dsconfig command, where you just replace this ACI with the one you want to remove.

 Allowing selected access